 In 2023, we signed a partnership with The School Outreach Company.
-The aim of this agreement is to work collaboratively to deliver meaningful careers interventions to students, initially across 55 schools in the South East, London and South West of England.
-On a longer term basis, this reach will increase to more schools across the UK.
+The aim of this agreement is to work collaboratively to deliver meaningful careers interventions to students, initially across 55 schools in the South East, London and South West of England were included in the pilot programme.
+In 2024, we widened the scope of this project to include 55 colleges nationwide.
 Our aim is to raise awareness of the range of careers available in construction and to promote opportunities within Bell, specifically apprenticeships at all levels.

 This project has elevated our ability to engage with young people, particularly underrepresented groups including females.
-Over the course of the past 7 months, through interactive newsletters and effective links to reading material and video collateral, we have engaged with over 50,000 students as part of the project, with over 11,000 students clicking on our QR code to find out more about our work experience and apprenticeship programmes.
+Over the course of the past year, through interactive newsletters and effective links to reading material and video collateral, we have engaged with over 50,000 students as part of the project, with over 11,000 students clicking on our QR code to find out more about our work experience and apprenticeship programmes.